CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-NS-XSD-DataType" />Class Carbon.NS.XSD.DataType

-> DataType that contains data-types defined in the XML Schema Definition Language (XSD)
+> DataType that contains data-types defined in the XML Schema Definition Language (XSD).